4DGB/4dgb-readthedocs/docs/workflow/minimalexample.rst

 that will hold all of our data and results:

 .. code-block::

     mkdir chr22_example

-Now, copy two related ``hic`` files into that directory, and it will look something like this:
+Now, copy two related ``hic`` files into that directory.
+These files must have data available for the *chromosome* and *resolution* that you want to view.
+Your directory should look something like this:

 .. code-block::

     chr22_example/
         ENCLB571GEP.hic
         ENCLB870JCZ.hic